brando90/brandomiranda/prospective-collaborations.md

 4. Take part in a technical interview, during which you will spend approximately 10 minutes discussing your contributions to a previous technical project you have been involved in + 5 minutes discussing the project.
 5. Obtain a strong recommendation letter -- ideally from a faculty member.
 While a brief letter will suffice, a more comprehensive endorsement is preferred.

-[//]: # (4.
-Participate in a technical interview, which will consist of a 15-minute discussion about a question related to your project, followed by a 15-minute coding interview based on the style of "Cracking the Coding Interview."
-Alternatively, you may opt for a week or two week long interview mini-project related to your research project.
-Including describing your past technical projects and technical contributions.)

 By following these steps, you will demonstrate your commitment to excellence and your ability to work independently.
 To foster a productive and professional working relationship I'd like to outline my minimum expectations: